1776 ★ 2006 ★ 2026

 John Garvey (Insurgent Notes)

-Johannes Regell
+Johannes Regell (the Socialists)

 Ingar Solty (Rosa Luxemburg Stiftung)